Alvvays: Formation and early years (2011–2015)

 Molly Rankin, the group's singer-songwriter, is the daughter of John Morris Rankin, a fiddler with the Celtic folk family collective The Rankin Family, who enjoyed international success in the 1990s.
 She wrote and sang the song "Sunset" on the 2007 Rankin Family album Reunion.
 Rankin grew up in Mabou, Nova Scotia, writing music with her neighbour, keyboardist Kerri MacLellan.
-She later met guitarist and partner Alec O'Hanley at a concert.
+She later met guitarist and partner Alec O'Hanley, a Charlottetown, Prince Edward Island native, at a concert.
 With the help of O'Hanley, Rankin quietly released a solo extended play titled She in 2010.
 Alvvays was formed the following year, with Rankin recruiting MacLellan, O'Hanley, drummer Phil MacIsaac and bassist Brian Murphy.
 Rankin picked the name Alvvays because it had a "shred of sentiment and nostalgia."
 The spelling of the band name was due to the fact that there was already a band named Always signed to Sony.